ChristopherAndrewTopalian/CATopalian_Organic_Hydroponics/src/method/plastic_tote/plastic_tote_with_lid/plastic_tote_with_lid.md

 We are not using a bubbler.
 Instead we change the water in the bowl whenever it needs changing.
-Since we are using free organic nutrient solution we can change the water as much as we need to without worry and because it is such a small amount of water it is very easy to do.
+Since we are using free organic nutrient solution we can change the water as much as we need to without financial concern and because it is such a small amount of water it is very easy to do.

 ---